maghead/magsql/README.md

 ## A More Detailed Description

-Unlike other SQL utilities, SQLBuilder let you define the quote style and the parameter marker type. there are 2 parameter marker type you can choose:
+Unlike other SQL utilities, Magsql let you define the quote style and the parameter marker type. there are 2 parameter marker type you can choose:

 1. Question mark parameter marker (`?`)